Mistreatment of an animal is a crime in Wisconsin. Contact our defense attorneys at (414) 270-0202 for help.

-Again, the criminal defense attorneys at Meyer Van Severen, S.C. are specialists.
+Again, the criminal defense attorneys at Van Severen Law Office are specialists.
 We focus 100% of our professional time on criminal defense.
 Whether you’re seeking a defense attorney for an animal abuse case, or any other kind of criminal charge, we can certainly help you.

-To start fighting your case, contact Meyer Van Severen, S.C. immediately at (414) 270-0202.
+To start fighting your case, contact Van Severen Law Office immediately at (414) 270-0202.
 We answer calls 24/7 and want to speak with you about your case.